-Figure 2.5: Shared Style The shared data space architecture has a shared data space which is like a physical bulletin board.
-A component posts information and some component may come along later and retrieve the information.
+Figure 2.5: Shared Style

+The shared data space architecture has a shared data space which is like a physical bulletin board.
+A component posts information and some components may come along later and retrieve the information.
 Unlike in the event-based architecture, data posted in the shared data space have no specific information about the recipient.
-Therefore, posted data can be in the shared data space for a while until some component actively retrieve this data.
+Therefore, posted data can be in the shared data space for a while until some component actively retrieves this data.
 From this sense, the components in the data-space architecture are loosely coupled in space and time.
-Notice that the data that is published is not addressed to anyone in particular, and that the data may not be recieved in real-time.
-Question (Student): Does the shared data space architecture require a centralized server?
+Notice that the data that is published is not addressed to anyone in particular and that the data may not be received in real time.